Skip to content

 The first line tells Homebrew where to find lash.
 The second line installs it.

-If you do not use Homebrew, or you have an Intel Mac, you can download lash directly from the releases page:
+If you do not use Homebrew, or you have an Intel Mac, you need to build lash from source.
+Pre-built macOS binaries are not provided.

 Terminal window